exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 <blockquote style="font-family:monospace;">timer(abs(d(log10(phi + 1))) < 50) > 15))</blockquote>

-This part prevents prestiging if phi were to change more than e5 within 1 tick.
-It will then wait 15 sec before checking if it can prestige again.
+This part prevents prestiging if phi were to change by more than e5 within 1 tick.
+It will then wait 15 seconds before checking if it can prestige again.
 This will allow you to swap R9 or students freely without needing to worry about accidentally prestiging for a very small amount of \\(b\\).